 Is Georgia in the EU?

-Georgia is currently an EU candidate, but don’t count on them being accepted anytime soon.
-Recent political developments have slowed their progress toward EU membership, and it could take another 10–20 years, if it happens at all.
+Georgia is currently an EU candidate, but don’t count on it being accepted anytime soon.
+Recent political developments have slowed its progress toward EU membership, and it could take another 10–20 years, if it happens at all.

 Which Option Is Best for Digital Nomads in Georgia?